mathiasverraes/15yearsddd/manuscript/michiel-overeem/essay.md

 In the long run this did not work out.
 We still had a single transformation pipeline on which the whole team was working.
 The development work was not scaling, because we were getting in the way of each other.
 There was no real code ownership, so no team felt responsible.
 And finally, it made it hard to implement an incremental generation flow.

 With the huge amount of code that we were generating, we knew we had a new challenge to face.
-Three major steps took us from these two single bounded contexts (the generator and the resulting application) into a new realm of multiple bounded contexts:
+Two major steps took us from these two single bounded contexts (the generator and the resulting application) into a new realm of multiple bounded contexts:
 1. The move from a single code generator into a collection of small generator *modules*.
 2. The move from a monolithic runtime application into a platform and many loosely coupled *bundles*.

 ## A swarm of generators

 Generating an application involves a lot of steps.
 The input model is analysed, and patterns are translated into concepts that fit the target platform.
-And while we were extending the meta-model and handling new target components, our generator became a big ball of mud.
+While we were extending the meta-model and handling new target components, our generator became a big ball of mud.

 As already mentioned, we tried to mitigate this by adding abstractions and by added different phases in the generator.
 But we were not able to untangle our big ball of mud.
-And the solution was found in the concept of different bounded contexts.
+The solution was found in the concept of different bounded contexts.

 We started to hard work of breaking up our monolithic generator into several smaller generators: *modules*.
 A module is in fact a mini-generator, responsible for specific model elements in the meta-model.
 One module might transform the elements of type x, while another transforms the elements of type y.
 How many instances of a pattern are present in a model is not important, the module will translate all occurrences into code that matches the target platform.